Saga of Audacity: Eagle F1Hide Text

 When the first car appeared in Zandvoort at the Dutch Grand Prix in 1967, it received a lot of admiring stares from the public and the experts and was showered with publicity.
 It was, and remains, an aesthetically beautiful racing machine.
 The nose shape, which is probably the single most identifying aspect of the car, was something that I worked out with Len Terry, our chief designer.
 Of course it says 'Eagle', it is the vestigial beak of an Eagle.
 This was something that caught the fancy of the motorsports designers and the public.
 The car was both light and strong, the magnesium chassis with its titanium exhaust system was as light as any 12-cylinder car.
 It incorporated the lineage of an Indy car, had a good fuel capacity, a very good aerodynamic shape and was trouble free.
 "The best racing car" according to Colin Chapman "would fall apart in the last lap as it crossed the finish line".
 Well, Colin Chapman lived to regret that statement because a good racing car has to withstand all the rigors of the season, (not all of which can be predicted) and this car did that while still right on the weight limit.
 It also had a high top speed for a limited amount of horsepower and was, in fact, on the cutting edge of the existing technology of the day.

-The car was designed, constructed and assembled in Santa Ana, California by my company, All American Racers, which I had founded in 1965 with Carroll Shelby as my partner. ( I subsequently bought Shelby out and have been sole owner of AAR for more than 30 years).
+The car was designed, constructed and assembled in Santa Ana, California by my company, All American Racers, which I had founded in 1965 with Carroll Shelby as my partner.
+(I subsequently bought Shelby out and have been sole owner of AAR since 1970).
 Sometimes I read that the car was built in England by AAR's European subsidiary Anglo American Racers.
 This is not true.
 Anglo American Racers represented the racing team traveling with the car to the circuits and maintaining and preparing the car at our shop in Rye, Kent.
 We had no manufacturing facilities over there and never intended to build the car anywhere else but at home in Santa Ana, California.
 In addition to our chief designer Len Terry, Pete Wilkins, an exceptionally talented craftsman built the exhaust system which ranks on a par with the best systems I have ever seen.
 It worked flawlessly every time we ran.
 It was made of titanium and in terms of its artistic beauty had no equal.
 It was done by pounding dry sand into the straight tubing, then applying heat and bending it with the sand inside in order to retain the round shape (a dying art in fabrication).

 The idea for our V-12 engine was created at a time when the 2-valve per cylinder era of G.P. racing had come to an end and the 4-valve per cylinder era was beginning.
 Ours was a 4-valve per cylinder double overhead cam 12-cylinder 3-liter engine built by the Weslake Company in the ancient pirate town of Rye in Southern England.
 Most of the pencil drawings were done by Aubrey Wood who was a friend of mine, I had known him from my career at BRM.
 Aubrey was a disciple of Peter Berthin and Raymond Mays who were the originators of the BRM racing team, in fact he had done a lot of the drawings of the successful 1.5 liter V-8 BRM racing engine.
 Harry Weslake was the head of the Weslake Company together with his stepson, Michael Daniels who did the day-to-day running of the company.
 They both had experience with a Shell Research Project which delved into high-speed combustion.
 They had a 375cc twin Shell research engine 4-valves per cylinder, which made excellent power, and this project gave us the courage to go ahead and make a 12-cylinder 3.0 liter engine 250cc per cylinder which was the same size as the 500cc twin.